FabricCore/jscore-book/dev/getting-started/introduction-to-jscore.md

 Yarnwrap consists of thousands of classes in their readable names, each wraps an obfuscated class.
 When a Yarnwrap method is called, the underlying/obfuscated method gets invoked.
 In this case scripting languages can access internal Minecraft methods through classes provided by Yarnwrap.

+> [!NOTE]
+> Technically neither Yarnwrap or Fabric API is required, but without them JSCore would not be able to interact with the game.

 ## What is Rhino?

 Rhino is a vanilla JavaScript runtime by Mozilla.
 It tightly integrates with Java - allowing Java code to be used from JS and vice versa.